Capitalized Interest Leads to Bigger Loans

 What does it mean to capitalize interest on a loan?

-With certain loans (like student loans), you might have the option to temporarily skip payments on your loan.
+With some loans, like student loans, you might have the option to temporarily skip payments on your loan.

-For example, with unsubsidized Stafford loans, you might be able to postpone making any payments until you finish school.
-However, interest is still accruing – you’ve borrowed money and you’ve got interest charges on that loan.
+You’ve borrowed money, so interest charges naturally follow.
 If you choose not to pay anything, your total loan balance when you finish school will be higher than the amount of money you actually received and spent.

-Capitalized interest makes your loan balance get bigger.
-As a result, you’re not only borrowing what you originally borrowed – you’re also borrowing to cover the interest costs, which means that you’ll have to pay interest on the interest you borrowed.
+Capitalized interest makes your loan balance grow.
+As a result, you’re not only borrowing what you originally borrowed for school and living expenses—you’re also borrowing to cover the interest costs.
+Because of that, you also have to pay interest on the interest your lender charged you.

-Even if you don’t have to pay anything, it’s best to pay something.
-For example, during forbearance or deferment, you might not have to make a full payment, but anything you put towards the loan will reduce the amount of interest that you capitalize.
-Your lender will provide information about how much interest is charged to you each month – pay at least that much so that you don’t go deeper into debt.
-This is good practice for the inevitable day when you’ll have to start making larger “amortizing” monthly payments that pay down your debt.
+Any payment helps: Even if you’re not required to pay anything, it’s best to pay something.
+For example, during forbearance or deferment, you might not have to make a full payment.
+But anything you put toward the loan will reduce the amount of interest that you capitalize.
+Your lender can provide information about how much interest is charged to your account each month.
+Pay at least that much so that you don’t go deeper into debt.
+Doing so puts you in a better position for the inevitable day when you have to start making larger “amortizing” monthly payments that pay down your debt.

-Right now, you might not care if your loan balance increases each month, but that higher balance will affect you in future years (possibly for many years to come).
+As a student, you might not care if your loan balance increases each month.
+But a bigger loan balance will affect you in future years—possibly for many years to come.
 It also means you’ll pay more interest over the life of your loan.

 The “cost” of a loan, ignoring any one-time fees, is the interest you pay.
 In other words, you repay what they gave you, and you pay a little extra.
 Your total cost is driven by:

-- The amount you borrow – the higher your loan balance, the more you’ll pay
+- The amount you borrow: The higher your loan balance, the more interest you’ll pay.

-- The amount of time you take to repay – if you take longer, there are more periods during which you’ll be charged interest
+- The amount of time you take to repay: If you take longer, there are more periods (months and years) during which your lender charges interest.

 If you like to see how things work for yourself, you can also use a spreadsheet (Excel or Google Sheets, for example) to model your own loan.
 Just set the payments to zero for a sample deferment period.

-Remember that your minimum required payment is just that—the minimum required to keep you from damaging your credit and paying late-payment fees.
+Remember that your minimum required payment is just that—the minimum needed to prevent damage to your credit and late-payment fees.
 You can always pay more, and it’s often wise to do so.
-Paying extra on your debt helps you spend less on interest, eliminate debt faster, and qualify for better loans in the future.
+Paying extra on your debt helps you spend less on interest, eliminate debt faster, and qualify for larger loans with better terms in the future.